 1 – 0.18 = 0.82

 0.82 x 160 = 131.2 lb of lean body mass

 You can now plug your lean body mass into the above formula to get your RDEE, thus:

 RDEE = 370 + (9.79759519 x 131.2) = 1,655

 Multiply your RDEE by the appropriate activity factor in Table 1.
 The resultant figure is your TDEE—that is, the number of kilocalories you have to consume each day to maintain your current weight.

 Note: The problem with the Katch–McArdle formula is that it does not take age into consideration.
-As a result, it has been known to overestimate the calorie requirements of elderly individuals.
-Therefore, if you are over 50, and especially if you are over 65, you can compensate by subtracting 5% from your TDEE, or simply use the Harris–Benedict formula instead to calculate calorie requirements.
+As a result, it has been known to overestimate the caloric requirements of elderly individuals.
+Therefore, if you are over 50, and especially if you are over 65, you can compensate by subtracting 5% from your TDEE, or simply use the Harris–Benedict formula instead to calculate caloric requirements.